-So you want to visit Madrid and Barcelona?
-These are Spain's premier cities and you could easily spend a couple of weeks in each, especially if you were to add in day trips.
+Madrid and Barcelona are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.

 But few people have so long for their vacation, so you'll have to plan well to get the most into your limited time.

-If you want to do your entire itinerary by train, take a look at this Interactive Rail Map of Spain that will give you prices and travel times for your whole trip.
+If you want to do your entire itinerary by train, take a look at the rail map of Spain which will give you prices and travel times for your trip.

 Where Should You Start Your Trip?

-Obviously, which city you can get a cheap flight to will probably dictate where you start, but if you have a choice, I'd go for Madrid.
-The capital takes a little longer to appreciate, so I'd base myself there and give it a bit more of my time.
+Obviously, which city you can get a cheap flight to will probably dictate where you start, but, if you have a choice, go to Madrid.
+The capital takes a little longer to appreciate, so base yourself there and give it a bit more time.

 Adding in Valencia: How Long to Spend There

-Valencia is not what I would call an 'essential' stop for your trip to Spain.
-It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches and its old town feels a lot smaller than it is.
-But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person: Valencia will pale in comparison to to the other two.
-On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, I wouldn't say that the country's third biggest city really fits that bill.
+Valencia is not what some people would call an 'essential' stop for your trip to Spain.
+It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches, and its old town feels a lot smaller than it is.
+But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person; Valencia will pale in comparison to the other two.
+On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, the country's third biggest city doesn't really fit that bill.

 However, Valencia is worth a visit, particularly for the paella.
-As part of a Madrid and Barcelona trip, I would spend half a day there or, at most, stay the night and leave after breakfast.
+As part of a Madrid and Barcelona trip, you could spend half a day there or, at most, stay the night and leave after breakfast.

 Guided Tours of Madrid and Barcelona

-I don't know of any guided tours that show you both Barcelona and Madrid; instead, they tend to merely depart from one city and guide you in the other.
+Usually guided tours tend to merely depart from one city and guide you in the other.

-If you would like a tour of both cities, consider booking a walking tour in the city you start in.
+If you would like a tour of both cities, consider booking a walking tour in the city where you start.

-How to Visit Madrid and Barcelona in Two or Three Days
+How to Visit Madrid and Barcelona in 2 or 3 Days

 You can't spend much time in each city with such a short visit, so you'll need to stay in one city and do a day trip to the other.

-- Stay in Madrid You'll find it a little more convenient as there are more hotels near Atocha, the main station.
+- Stay in Madrid: You'll find it a little more convenient as there are more hotels near Atocha, the main station.
 This will help minimize travel time for getting to Barcelona.
 It is also very close to Madrid's main art museums and is a short walk from Sol, the center of Madrid.
-See the Top Ten Hotels in Madrid or Where to Stay in Madrid: Neighborhood by Neighborhood

-- Visit Barcelona as a Day Trip Yes, it's possible, thanks to the AVE high-speed train.
-Guided Tour of Barcelona from Madrid
+- Visit Barcelona as a Day Trip: Yes, it's possible, thanks to the AVE high-speed train.
+See Guided Tour of Barcelona From Madrid.

 Day 1: Madrid